Smoked doves are easy to make, versatile and are good hot or cold. What’s not to love?

 Arrange your doves breast side up and smoke them over the wood of your choice — mesquite or oak is mine — for about 2 hours over low heat.
 I use a Traeger, and set it at 170°F. This gives you enough smoke time and you won’t incinerate your doves.

-If you want to sauce them, all you need to do is either paint on the sauce in the last hour, or toss the finished doves in the sauce, wrap in foil and heat in a 350°F oven for 25 minutes or so.
+If you want to sauce your smoked doves, all you need to do is either paint on the sauce in the last hour, or toss the finished doves in the sauce, wrap in foil and heat in a 350°F oven for 25 minutes or so.

 Smoked Doves with Guajillo Sauce